DanNduati/igh_rtc/README.md

 ```bash
 $ make flash
 ```
-This will build the firmware and put the device i dfu mode and flash the firmware binary ontu the device via USB.
+This will build the firmware and put the device in dfu mode ready to be flashed with the firmware binary via usb.
 ### Expected output
 ```bash
 daniel@dan:~/Desktop/synnefa/firmware/rtc_test$ make flash